An Adventure While Traipsing through NorCal Summer 13'

 Both with continued travels on their own path were

+more than gracious to spend time sharing and gifting their personal insights with me on this most uncommon of days.
 Mother Mary, Buddha, a Peace Tower, a Zen-ful walk finished off with hundreds of shared prayer cloths would be the visual nutrients to accompany the enriching feeding of my starving spirit.

 The aromatic presence of scattered lavender gave just the correct fragrance to this picturesque setting.
 Donated by a nearby homeowner, the 3 acres of cathartic gardens was under the watchful presence

 enough to take care of me & there are multiple layers that need to be shed… Strategically placed throughout the Peace Park were granite benches, used as meditation stop-overs, prayer vehicles or writing posts for the prayer cloths, we found ourselves

 Monica and I sat alongside one another with Bonnie on another, perched in front of Mother Mary, silently communing with the moment, our hearts and spirit

 Moments later as Monica had sauntered off in a vertical trance to enjoy a moss covered labyrinth, slowly and meditatively,